sylvernbrown/azure-ad-2/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+<h1>Active Directory: Deploying Active Directory & Creating Users with PowerShell in the Cloud (Azure)(2/3)</h1>
-This tutorial outlines the setup of the pre-requisite Microsoft Azure architecture for Active Directory.<br />
+This tutorial outlines the setup of the pre-requisite Microsoft Azure architecture for Active Directory & the creation of Users in Active Directory using PowerShell.<br />

 <h2>Environments and Technologies Used</h2>